Close

 Wear Eye Protection

-Your motorcycle must also have a windshield, or you need to wear eye protection, like goggles, according to § 39:3-76.8.
-If the police report notes that neither of these preventions was taken, the defense will likely argue that you did not see the other driver before the accident.
+Your motorcycle must also have a windshield.
+If it doesn’t, you must wear eye protection, such as goggles.
+If the police report notes that neither of these preventions was taken, the defense will likely argue that you did not see the other driver before the accident and contributed to the crash.

 Ensure Your Headlights Work Properly